 Proximity of observers to nests and nesting colonies is an important consideration between monitoring techniques for least terns and piping plovers.
 Survey proximity has been investigated for only the most extreme differences.
 Aerial surveys tend to underestimate least tern numbers compared to nesting site (i.e., inside) searches (Savereno 1992).
-At a more local scale, least tern and piping plover monitoring is most often accomplished as surveys from a distance (outside) or within (inside) the nesting colony (Hillman et al. 2013; Roche et al. 2016).
+At a more local, site-level scale, least tern and piping plover monitoring is most often accomplished as surveys from a distance (outside) or within (inside) the nesting colony (Hillman et al. 2013; Roche et al. 2016).
 Inside surveys can gather extensive productivity information unattainable by outside surveys such as egg floating for nest initiation dates and chick banding for individual survival estimations (Roche et al. 2016; Baasch and Keldsen 2018).
 However, inside surveys require short-term colony disturbances which have been linked to higher nest failure rates and decreased reproductive success of colonial nesting species (Carney and Sydeman 1999; Blackmer et al. 2004; Carey 2009).
 Consideration of introducing additional stressors and suppressing productivity through investigators entering nesting sites is especially important for threatened and endangered species.
 Outside monitoring can greatly decrease investigator disturbance but the comparable accuracy to inside methods is less well understood (Hillman et al. 2013).

 On the central Platte River, monitoring from outside the nesting colony (generally 20 m – 200 m away from nests) has been used to evaluate least tern and piping plover productivity since the early 1990s (Jenniges and Plettner 2008).
 Nesting has primarily been documented on off-channel sandpits created by sand and gravel mining operations and through efforts to construct similar, peninsula-type nesting habitat through excavation activities (Jenniges and Plettner 2008; Baasch et al. 2017; Baasch and Keldsen 2018; Farrell et al. 2018).
 These habitats are highly accessible to investigators, but only outside surveys were conducted for several decades (Jenniges and Plettner 2008) to minimize potential effects of investigator presence on least tern and piping plover nesting sites.

-From 2009-2016 the U.S. Geological Survey - Northern Prairie Wildlife Research Center (USGS) assisted the Program with, among other things, implementing a study protocol that included grid-search surveys from within the nesting colony (inside monitoring) and to band and resight least tern and piping plover adults and chicks at nesting sites within the Program Associated Habitat Area (PRRIP 2015).
+From 2009-2016 the U.S. Geological Survey - Northern Prairie Wildlife Research Center (USGS) assisted the Platte River Recovery Implementation Program (PRRIP) with, among other things, implementing a study protocol that included grid-search surveys from within the nesting colony (inside monitoring) and to band and resight least tern and piping plover adults and chicks at nesting sites within the PRRIP Associated Habitat Area (PRRIP 2015).
 During 2013 – 2016, surveys from both inside and outside nesting colonies were conducted independently at all sites with nesting least terns or piping plovers.
 Duplicating monitoring efforts allowed us to compare estimates of reproductive measures between techniques.
 The objective of this study was to quantify differences in least tern and piping plover productivity metrics including: 1) observed nest period duration; 2) nest and chick counts; 3) breeding pair and fledgling counts; and 4) nest and brood survival.
 Our findings allowed us to better understand the influence of survey techniques on estimates of productivity and abundance.

 STUDY AREA

-The Associated Habitat Reach for the Platte River Recovery Implementation Program is a 145-km reach extending from Lexington, Nebraska, downstream to Chapman, Nebraska, USA, and encompasses central Platte River channels and off-channel habitats (sandpits and constructed off-channel sand and water sites) within 5.6 km of the river (Figure 1).
+The Associated Habitat Reach for the PRRIP is a 145-km reach extending from Lexington, Nebraska, downstream to Chapman, Nebraska, USA, and encompasses central Platte River channels and off-channel habitats (sandpits and constructed off-channel sand and water sites) within 5.6 km of the river (Figure 1).
 PRRIP and Nebraska Public Power District maintained eight managed, off-channel nesting sites through 2016 that incorporated both inside and outside monitoring techniques and were utilized for this study.
 Management activities at each site included predator fencing and trapping, pre-emergent herbicide application, and tree removal.